top of page

 An Ukiyo-e of Ochiai Bridge

-This is an Ukiyo-e of "Ochiai Bridge" along Nakasendo, which was painted by the renouwned Ukiyo-e artist, Utagawa Hiroshige.
-It is one of his masterpieces.
+This is a Ukiyo-e of "Ochiai Bridge" that was painted by the renowned Ukiyo-e artist, Utagawa Hiroshige.
+Here, you can see a landscape similar to it still now.

 The Entrance to Wada